Frequently Asked Questions

 Do classes change at the semester?

-All 7th-12th grade courses are intended to be year-long courses, with the exception of Government & Economics, which are offered one semester; Government in the fall and Economics in the spring.
-All KP-6th grade courses are intended to be year-long courses with the exception of the half day elementary which will rotate art and music at each semester.
+All 9th-12th grade courses are intended to be year-long courses, with the exception of Government & Economics, which are offered one semester; Government in the fall and Economics in the spring.
+All Elementary and Middle School gcourses are intended to be year-long courses with the exception of the half day 1st-8th grade class which will have one class period that rotates between art, music, and PE every 10 weeks.

 Does Star Homeschool Academy (Star) allow rolling enrollment?